zairuiy-coding/FindFlora/README.md

 # FindFlora 💛👩‍🌾🌻

 Welcome to FindFlora!
-If you're passionate about gardening and looking for a smart, efficient way to select the perfect flowers for your garden, you've come to the right place.💡
+If you're passionate about gardening and looking for a smart, efficient way to select the perfect flowers for your garden based on specific environmental conditions, FindFlora is designed just for you.💡

 ----

-FindFlora is a Java-based application that leverages algorithms to provide tailored flower recommendations based on the unique conditions of your garden.
+FindFlora is a Java-based application that leverages t-SNE and quadtree BFS to provide tailored flower recommendations based on the unique conditions of your garden.
 Our system is designed to help both novice and expert gardeners discover and integrate the best blooms into their green spaces. 🌸✨

 ### 🌺 Key Features: